ahmed-shehataa/Movies-KMP/README.md

 - [Coil3](https://coil-kt.github.io/coil/upgrading_to_coil3) for loading images.
 - [Voyager](https://voyager.adriel.cafe) for easily handling navigation on all platforms.
 - [Multiplatform Settings](https://github.com/russhwolf/multiplatform-settings) for saving key-value pairs.
-- [MOKO resources](https://github.com/icerockdev/moko-resources) Access shared resources (like images, fonts, and strings) on all platforms.
+- [Moko resources](https://github.com/icerockdev/moko-resources) Access shared resources (like images, fonts, and strings) on all platforms.

 ## Feature
 - Shared UI and logic for Android, iOS, Desktop and Web.